-You will need two witnesses, ages 18 or older, to attend your ceremony and sign at the bottom of your marriage license.
+You will need two witnesses ages 18 or older to attend your ceremony and sign your marriage license.
 Your officiant overseeing your ceremony does not count as a witness.

 Can I Have a Family Member or Friend Officiate My Elopement?